Arizona 5th Congressional District: Diversifying Metro district. In 2024, voted R+20%. Republican peak: R+28 in 2012.

 Anchored in the East Valley suburbs of Maricopa County, AZ-05 has backed Republican presidential candidates by double digits consistently, with the 2024 margin reaching R+17.1 — among the largest in the state.

-Its demographics — a population of 128,360, a 59% non-Hispanic-white share, a median household income of $88,211 — situate the district close to national averages on several dimensions.
+A population of 128,360, a 59% non-Hispanic-white share, and a median household income of $88,211 describe the district.

 Compare two places, side by side